azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/Helm.md

 2. Select Tasks tab and click on **+** icon  to add **Helm tool installer** task  to ensure that the agent which runs the subsequent tasks has Helm and Kubernetes installed on it.
 3. Click on **+** icon again to add new **Package and deploy Helm charts** task.
 Configure the properties as follows:
+   - **Connection Type**: Select ‘Azure Resource Manager’ to connect to an AKS cluster by using Azure Service Connection.
+Select ‘Container registry’ to connect to any Kubernetes cluster by using kubeconfig or Service Account.

    - **Azure Subscription**: Select a connection from the list under **Available Azure Service Connections** or create a more restricted permissions connection to your Azure subscription.
      If you are using VSTS and if you see an **Authorize** button next to the input, click on it to authorize VSTS to connect to your Azure subscription.
 If you are using TFS or if you do not see